baptistesx/im-lazy-backend/README.md

 - Ask for .env file to Baptiste
 - Replace .env.dist with .env received
 - $ npm i
-- $ npm start (TODO: fill up the db
+- $ npm start

 ## Various TODOs

-- setup error handler and backend logs save in file
+- Setup error handler and backend logs save in file
 - Use Types for variables
+- To check to use Sequilize and/or Knex for an easier use of models and db